anvaka/rafor/README.md

 to `12 ms`.
 This will ensure that your main JavaScript thread is not 100% busy calculating maximum, and the browser still has time to do other operations.

+Unlike many other `async for` implementations, this iterator will attempt to maximize number of elements visited within single event loop cycle, while still limiting itself to a given time quota.

 ## Configuration

-If you want to change `12 ms` to something different, you can pass it as an optional argument:
+If you want to change time quota of `12 ms` to something different, you can pass it as an optional argument:

 ``` js
 asyncFor(array, visit, done, {